 Information in this article is not intended as an offer of coverage.
 It is for illustrative purposes only, providing a general overview of featured benefit highlights provided under the respective policies.
 It is not a contract.

-The TDB law (New Jersey Revised Statutes Title 34, Workers’ Compensation Law) governs this private plan and its interpretation and administration.
+The TDB law (Temporary Disability Benefits law (P.L.1948, c.110 (C:43-21-25 et seq.) governs this private plan and its interpretation and administration.
 All coverage extends up to TDB Law limits reflected in this policy.
-Please refer to the policy and TDB law for coverage details, a complete listing of covered services, provisions, conditions, exclusions, and terms under which the policy may be continued or cancelled.
-In the event of conflicting informationwith the policy and applicable TDB Law, the policy and TDB Law will take precedence over what is shown in this material.
+Please refer to the policy and TDB law for coverage details, a complete listing of covered services, provisions, conditions, exclusions, and terms under which the policy may be continued or canceled.
+In the event of conflicting information with the policy and applicable TDB Law, the policy and TDB Law will take precedence over what is shown in this material.
 ShelterPoint is a registered Service Mark.
 All images licensed through iStockphoto.
 Not available in all jurisdictions.